Douglas-fir tussock moth, Orgyia pseudotsugata

 Biological control

-There are many natural enemies of Douglas-fir tussock moths that can suppress outbreaks.
-Most notably, the Douglas-fir tussock moth nuclear polyhedrosis virus (NPV), causes lethal “wilt disease”, in which infected larvae hang from needles or stems.
-The infected caterpillar eventually ruptures, releasing millions of virus particles that can persist and suppress populations of Douglas-fir tussock moth for years following the disease outbreak.
+There are many natural enemies of Douglas-fir tussock moths that can suppress outbreaks, Two native nucleopolyhedroviruses (NPVs), Orgyia pseudotsugata multiple nucleopolyhedrovirus (OpMNPV) and O. pseudotsugata single NPV (OpSNPV), are important pathogens that suppress populations of Douglas-fir tussock moth.
+High infection rates are observed during pest outbreaks, and the viruses tend to peak when the host population begins to decline.
+Applications of OpMNPV are made early in the outbreak cycle based on monitoring observations.
+These viruses cause lethal “wilt disease”, in which infected larvae hang from needles or stems.
+The infected caterpillar eventually ruptures, releasing millions of virus particles that can persist and suppress populations of Douglas-fir tussock moth for years following an outbreak.

 Several species of parasitoid wasps and tachinid fly can attack developing larvae and pupae.
 Young caterpillars are susceptible to predators such as spiders and birds, but as the caterpillars mature, the dense tufts of hair provide more protection against predators.